Definitions of MMPI-2: Supplementary Scales

 GF Feminine Sex Role - Peterson (1988).
 (46 items).
 Traditional feminine interests such as liking plants and flowers, poetry, cooking, playing house, hopscotch, jump rope.
 Constricted, moralistic, prudish, critical of sexual and aggressive expressions, concern for appearance, mother identification, socializing as an emotional outlet, dislikes traditional male interests such as sports, hunting, military interests, mechanics magazines, and building; overly sensitive, did not act out as a child or as an adolescent, not confident, well mannered, and family loyalty.

 Ps Post-traumatic Stress Disorder - Schlenger (1987).
 (60 items).
-Will not be able to differentiate between individuals with severe enduring psychopathology and people with a Post-traumatic Stress Disorder or malingering.
+Will not be able to differentiate between individuals with severe enduring psychopathology and people with a Post-traumatic Stress Disorder.
 Similar to the Pk Scale, but appears to have a bit more emphasis on psychosomatic and fatigue problems, fear of going crazy, losing one's mind, and sense of dread in addition to feelings of guilt, remorse, resentment, feeling misunderstood, loss of emotional controls, poor concentration, poor memory, hostility, poor sleep, nightmares, depression, lack of confidence, anxiety and obsessional thoughts, bizarre thoughts, and social avoidance.

 THE PERSONALITY PSYCHOPATHOLOGY FIVE (PSY-5)

 These are five rationally deduced content scales to assess the domain of traits often found in personality disorders.

 NEN- Negative emotionality/ Neuroticism (33 items); highly correlated with A and Pt; -worry, stress, hypersensitivity, anger, and emotional under control.